satya164/react-native-animated-observer/README.md

 It accepts the following props:

 - `value`: The value to observe.
 It can be a `number`, [`Animated.Value`][animated.value], or [`SharedValue`][reanimated.sharedvalue].
 - `onValueChange`: A callback function that is called when the observed value changes.
-This function can integrate with [`Animated.event`](https://reactnative.dev/docs/animated#event) or [`useEvent`](https://docs.swmansion.com/react-native-reanimated/docs/advanced/useEvent).

 Usage: